mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/project/project-settings/_index.md

 These certificates can be imported into the Modeler using the **Import** button.
 Certificate authority files usually have a *.crt* extension, and client certificates usually have a *.p12* or *.pfx* extension.
 After importing, use **View details** to acquire more information concerning the certificate.

 Client certificates added here will be used whenever a server accepts a client certificate.
 If you upload more than one client certificate, one of them will be chosen based on the requirements of the server.
-If you need more control over client certificates, you should not upload the certificates here, but use [custom settings](custom-settings) *ClientCertificates*, *ClientCertificatePasswords*, and *ClientCertificateUsages*.
+If you need more control over client certificates, you should not upload the certificates here, but use [custom settings](/refguide7/custom-settings/) *ClientCertificates*, *ClientCertificatePasswords*, and *ClientCertificateUsages*.

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}

 When running from the Modeler or from Eclipse, the certificates will be used automatically to connect over *HTTPS*.
 When running on a server, the location of the certificate files has to be specified in the configuration file.

 {{% /alert %}}
-{{% alert type="warning" %}}
+{{% alert color="warning" %}}

 Be aware that during local deployment, the certificate files will be located in the **deployment** folder, under **model/certificates**.
 Therefore, do not use production certificates during development.

 {{% /alert %}}
-{{% alert type="info" %}}
+{{% alert color="info" %}}

 Certificates can be installed in the Windows Certificate Store using the **Install Certificate** wizard in the **View details** form.
 This can be useful when trying to access a WSDL-file using an *HTTPS* connection which requires a client certificate.

 {{% /alert %}}
-{{% alert type="info" %}}
+{{% alert color="info" %}}

 When an SSLException occurs at runtime with the message `HelloRequest followed by an unexpected handshake message` or when a web service does not respond (Java 6 update 21 and above) when using the imported certificates, this is caused by either the client or server not being [RFC-5746](http://www.ietf.org/rfc/rfc5746.txt)-compatible.